 - 1. Suggestions for content structure include: - Team introduction and roles of individuals - Research into respective themes of challenge category: - i.
 Lower Primary Green School.
 Team to envisage how to incorporate sustainability into their school and to share what is a green school.
 Team can share their concept and ideas that can be used for a green school.
 For example, how we can incorporate robot in school environment and increase the school's sustainability effort. - ii.
 Upper Primary / Secondary Green City.
 Team to envisage what a green city should be and look like.
 Team can share their ideas, design, plan, and technology that can be used in a green city.
 For example, how robots can help the development of infrastructure and building to make our city into a greener city.
 Team can also share about the use of renewable energy sources and adding greenery when building sustainable buildings. - iii.
 Tertiary Green World.
-(More details will be updated) - Presentation of their challenge solution including: - i.
+Team to envisage what countries should work towards to build a green world to combat climate change globally.
+Team can share their ideas, design, plan and technology that focuses on renewable energy sources.
+Teams should also share how countries (apart from Singapore) can contribute to the green world.
+For example, how robots can help to counter the challenges faced by countries who are working towards Net Zero by 2050. - Presentation of their challenge solution including: - i.
 Development journey and progress - ii.
 Construction of the solution - iii.
 Coding of the solution - iv.
 Challenges during the development process - v.
 Sample video of their robot tackling the missions - 6.
 Teams will also be required to showcase their physical robot that they have built for the mission.
 Presentation scoring breakdown is shown in the Judging Criteria. - 7.
 Visual materials are allowed in the presentation (e.g. PowerPoint slides, boards, charts etc.). - Teams are to provide for their own equipment needed for their presentations.
 For example, laptops (charged and ready to present) or boards and charts. - There is no limit on number of slides used as long as presentations remain within the 10-minute timeframe. - 8.
 All the members in the team are required to attend the presentation, unless under exceptional circumstances. - 9.
 The official language for all presentation is English.
 Interpreters are not allowed. - 10.
 Teams that fail to report at their allocated presentation time slot will be disqualified.